 Applicants to COPS Office programs are required to sign the standard Assurances and Certifications forms.
 Signing these documents assures the COPS Office that you have read and understood and that you accept the award terms and conditions as outlined in the Assurances and Certifications.
-Please read these documents carefully, as signatures on these documents are treated as material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines to fund the covered award.
+Please read these documents carefully, as signatures on these documents are treated as material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines to award the covered grant.
+See appendices of this application guide for the full Assurances and Certifications.